confluentinc/confluent-connector-migration-tool/http-v2-sink/README.md

 # HTTP V2 Sink Connector Migration Tool

 This tool migrates HTTP V1 sink connector to the HTTP V2 sink connector in Confluent Cloud.
-The V2 connector provides improved performance, better error handling, and enhanced configuration options.

 ## Steps to Run the Migration Tool